 Step 3: Dry The Sliced Orange

 Heat the oven to its lowest temperature or use a food dehydrator, then add the oranges to a baking sheet lined with parchment paper.
 Bake for 4-6 hours until completely dry.
-Make sure the orange slices don’t touch one another, and flip the slices halfway through the drying process. Â
+Ensure the slices don’t touch one another, and flip the slices halfway through the drying process.
+Cindy’s Tip: Due to oven variations, after flipping each orange slice.
+Check on them often during the last hour to make sure they are not getting burned.
+I also recommend rotating the baking sheet for uniform drying. Â

 Step 4: Look Through Star Anise

-If you purchase anise stars at the grocery store, the pieces will be smaller than on my star anise garland.
-If you would like anise stars the same size as my orange garland, I recommend purchasing them from Amazon. *check the link in my blog post* Heat your hot glue gun and add a dab of hot glue around the small holes on the orange slice.
+If you purchase star anise at the grocery store, the pieces will be smaller than on my garland.
+If you would like anise stars the same size as my orange garland, I recommend purchasing them from Amazon.
+Heat your hot glue gun and add a dab of hot glue to the back of the anise stars.
 Place star anise in the center of the orange and hold for a second to set.
+Cindy’s extra DIY: Do I have an easy DIY to use the leftover star anise?
+Yes I do, I created this easy craft last year for a star anise wreath.
+This is an easy DIY for leftover pieces to add a rustic look with natural elements to the backs of chairs or your home for the holidays.
 I forgot to take a picture of this step for my post.
 Here I’m sharing how to hot glue anise stars to orange slices I had left from my DIY. Â

 Step 5: Thread The Garland